Sage-Bionetworks-Workflows/nextflow-infra/README.md

 2. [Create an IT JIRA ticket](https://sagebionetworks.jira.com/jira/secure/CreateIssue.jspa?issuetype=3&pid=10083) requesting membership to the following JumpCloud groups for anyone who needs read/write or read-only access to the S3 bucket:

-   - `aws-sandbox-developers`
+   - **For AMP-AD projects:** `strides-ampad-workflows-towerviewer`
-   - `aws-workflow-nextflow-tower-viewer`
+   - **For all other projects:** `aws-workflow-nextflow-tower-viewer`

-   To confirm whether you're already a member of these JumpCloud groups, you can expand the AWS Account list on [this page](https://d-906769aa66.awsapps.com/start#/) (after logging in with JumpCloud) and check if you have `Developer` listed under `org-sagebase-sandbox` and `TowerViewer` under `workflows-nextflow-dev` and `workflows-nextflow-prod`.
+   To confirm whether you're already a member of these JumpCloud groups, you can expand the AWS Account list on [this page](https://d-906769aa66.awsapps.com/start#/) (after logging in with JumpCloud) and check if you have `TowerViewer` under `workflows-nextflow-prod`.

    ![AWS SSO Screenshot](assets/img/aws_sso.png)

+3. Copy-paste the contents of [`config/projects-prod/example-project.yaml`](config/projects-prod/example-project.yaml) into a file called `<stack_name>.yaml`, which must be added to one of the following subdirectories:

+   - **For AMP-AD projects:** `config/projects-ampad/`
+   - **For all other projects:** `config/projects-prod/`

-3. Open a pull request on this repository in which you duplicate [`config/projects/example-project.yaml`](config/projects-prod/example-project.yaml) as `<stack_name>.yaml` in the `projects/` subdirectory and then follow the numbered steps listed in the file.
+4. Follow the numbered steps listed in your new file.
 Note that some steps are required whereas others are optional.

    **N.B.** Here, read/write vs read-only access refers to the level of access granted to users for the encrypted S3 bucket and to the Tower workspace (more details below). **Given that access is granted to the entire bucket, you might want to create more specific Tower projects that provide more granular access control.**

+5. Open a pull request (PR) on this repository with your new file.
+Once that's done, wait until someone reviews your PR.
+They will either request changes or merge the PR.

    **Getting Help:** If you are unfamiliar with Git/GitHub or don't know how to open a pull request, see [above](#getting-help) for how to get help.

-4. Once the pull request is approved and merged, [confirm](https://github.com/Sage-Bionetworks-Workflows/aws-workflows-nextflow-infra/actions?query=event%3Apush+branch%3Amain) that your PR was deployed successfully.
-If so, the following happened on your behalf:
+6. Once the PR is merged, make sure that it was deployed successfully by reviewing the latest build on the [GitHub Actions](https://github.com/Sage-Bionetworks-Workflows/aws-workflows-nextflow-infra/actions?query=event%3Apush+branch%3Amain) page.
+This may take up to 20-30 minutes.

+7. A successful deployment will result in the following changes:

-   - Two S3 buckets were created (listed below), and users listed under `S3ReadWriteAccessArns` and `S3ReadOnlyAccessArns` have read/write and read-only access, respectively.
-They each serve different purposes:
+   - Two S3 buckets were created or updated, each serving different purposes:

      - `s3://<stack_name>-tower-bucket/`: This bucket is intended for archival purposes, _i.e._ to store files in the long term.
 It can also be indexed by Synapse by default.
 Whenever you specify the `outdir` or `publishDir` parameters for a workflow, they should generally point to an S3 prefix in this bucket.
      - `s3://<stack_name>-tower-scratch/`: This bucket is intended to be used as scratch storage, _i.e._ to store files in the short term.
 The important difference with this bucket is that **files will automatically be deleted after 6 months.** This delay can be adjusted with the `ScratchLifecycleExpiration` parameter.
 This is intended as a convenience feature so users don't have to worry about cleaning up after themselves while benefitting from caching if the need arises (presumed here to be generally within 6 months).
 This bucket cannot be indexed by Synapse.
 It's ideal for storing the Nextflow work directories (configured on each compute environment by default) and for staging files from Synapse since they already exist somewhere else.

+   - Users listed under `S3ReadWriteAccessArns` and `S3ReadOnlyAccessArns` in the YAML file were granted read/write and read-only access, respectively.

    - All users listed under `S3ReadWriteAccessArns` and `S3ReadOnlyAccessArns` were added to the Sage Bionetworks organization in Tower.

    - A new Tower workspace called `<stack_name>` was created under this organization.

-   - Users listed under `S3ReadWriteAccessArns` were added to a workspace team with the `Maintain` role, which grants the following permissions:
+   - Users listed under `S3ReadWriteAccessArns` were added to the workspace with the `Maintain` role, which grants the following permissions:

      > The users can launch pipeline and modify pipeline executions (e.g. can change the pipeline launch compute env, parameters,